When you use Net Promoter Score questions in your survey, you start the process of identifying loyal customers.

 - Segment your customers by their loyalty to you

 - Identify those customers who are unhappy and unwilling to refer you

 - Discover what drives your customer loyalty and how you can improve upon it

 - Benchmark your results against those in your industry

 You earn your customers’ loyalty by creating relationships with them.
-Using the Net Promoter Score survey, you can start creating valuable and authentic relationships with your customers by showing them you value their feedback, and you are willing to take action on it.
+Using the Net Promoter Score survey, you can start creating valuable and genuine relationships with your customers by showing them that you value their feedback and that you are willing to take action on it.